RETURN to part 4

 There was also a decent collection of driftwood on the beach by a fire circle, so I could enjoy a nice little fire tonight while watching the sun set and nibbling dinner without using up any of their split firewood stores.

 I decided not to bother exploring the tarpapered cabin, since it was getting close to dark.
 Maybe I would explore it tomorrow morning.
-I did poke my head in briefly to check it out though, just to make sure there were no skeletons in there leftover from winter, huddled up next to the potbelly stove or anything.
+I did poke my head in briefly to check it out though, just to make sure there were no skeletons in there leftover from winter still huddled up next to the potbelly stove, or anything like that.
 The interior of the log cabin was just fine for me, and it was the oldest structure in the complex.
 Most of it was a storage shed for equipment--nothing interesting though.

 Again, I decided why not sleep in the cabin?
 Like I said, you have to take it when you can get it.
 Getting my gear somewhat set up in there I went back outside to watch the rest of the sunset, just as the magic hour was casting its rays of orange through the warren of gnarled cedar trunks.